tmshkr/tmshkr.github.io/_posts/2018-11-25-responsive-design.md

 The certification program also went into accessibility techniques, which help users with visual impairments to better access content on a website through screen readers and high-contrast text.
-Accessibility best practices aren't always obvious to sighted designers and developers who are used to a website being mainly a visual project, so it was helpful to practice with these techniques.
+Accessibility concerns aren't always obvious to designers and developers who consider a website to be mainly a visual project, so it was helpful to practice with these techniques.
 I often find myself using the accessibility tools [Read Aloud](https://addon.readaloud.app/) and [Dark Reader](https://darkreader.org/) because they make text easier to read, especially when reading long passages of text on a screen all day.
+For some reason, black text on a blinding-white screen became the norm for websites and user interfaces more broadly.
+Perhaps the designers of word processors and the first websites tried to emulate the experience of reading printed text on white paper
+--- but as anyone who has spent enough time staring at a computer screen knows, this can quickly lead to eyestrain.

-Technology empowers users with a potentially limitless amount of ways to do things, which can be a blessing when it helps but a curse when there is no clear solution.
+Technology empowers users with a potentially limitless amount of ways to do things, so there is no real reason, for example, to have a website with a light background instead of a dark one --- besides the norms that have been inherited and the preferences of the users.
+This seemingly limitless freedom can be both a blessing and a curse: when it helps, a novel solution to a problem can enrich our lives in ways we could not imagine before, but when there is no obvious solution, the limitless possibilites presented by technology can be a barrier to moving forward, towards a goal which is not clearly defined.
 Experience tends to be the best guide in those kinds of situations.